José F. Cordero

-Dr. José F. Cordero is a pediatrician, epidemiologist, teratologist, Head of the Department of Epidemiology and Biostatistics at the University of Georgia's College of Public Health, and former Dean of the Graduate School of Public Health at the University of Puerto Rico.
+José F. Cordero is a pediatrician, epidemiologist, teratologist, Head of the Department of Epidemiology and Biostatistics at the University of Georgia's College of Public Health, and former Dean of the Graduate School of Public Health at the University of Puerto Rico.
 Cordero was an Assistant Surgeon General of the United States Public Health Service and the founding director of the National Center on Birth Defects and Developmental Disabilities (NCBDDD) at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.
+Much of Dr. Cordero’s research focuses on understanding the impact of endocrine disruptors and oxidative stress on preterm births and neurodevelopment.
 In 2017, Cordero was awarded the Sedgwick Memorial Medal from the American Public Health Association.

 Early life and education

 Cordero was born in Camuy, Puerto Rico, where he received his primary and secondary education.
 After graduating from high school he enrolled in the University of Puerto Rico School of Medicine.
 In 1973 he earned his medical degree, then completed his internship in 1974 and his residency in 1975 at the Boston City Hospital in Boston, Massachusetts.
 In 1977, Cordero completed a fellowship in medical genetics at the Massachusetts General Hospital.
-In 1979, Cordero obtained a Masters from the Harvard School of Public Health.
+In 1979, Cordero obtained a master's degree from the Harvard School of Public Health.

 Career

 In November 2020, Cordero was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Department of Health and Human Services and the U.S. Consumer Product Safety Commission.
+His work as an epidemiologist earned him several awards such as Special Recognition Award, Association of University Centers on Disabilities, 2006 and The EP Maxwell J Schleifer Distinguished Service Award, Exceptional Parents, 2004 along with many others.